- Innovation strategy requires a plan for scaling innovation.

 Regardless of the size of your company, you’ll need to scale your innovation program to the entire organization for a few key reasons.

 A common organizational problem is duplication of effort.
-One team may solve a problem they’ve been facing, while another struggles with the same issue because they didn’t compare notes.
+One team may solve a problem they’ve been facing, while another struggle with the same issue because they didn’t compare notes.
 Giving everyone the tools to launch organization-wide campaigns brings people together from across department lines.

 NASA had a dramatic example of what happens when innovation scales up with its NASA@Work initiative.
 One team within the agency faced a challenge to develop a better way to collect liquids in low-gravity environments for testing—so they started an agency-wide crowdsourcing campaign to gather feedback and ideas from across different departments.
 And they found that not only had another team already been working on this issue, but it had a functioning prototype, which saved money and months of development time.